aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsm-to-xltx/_index.md

 ---
 title: Java XLSM to XLTX - XLSM to XLTX Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSM to XLTX in Java.
-Java Convert XLSM to XLTX saveformat.
-Java XLSM to XLTX format.
-Save XLSM to XLTX Java.
+Convert XLSM to XLTX quickly and easily with Aspose.Cells.
+Java XLSM to XLTX.
+Java Save XLSM to XLTX.
+Save XLSM as XLTX using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSM to XLTX in Java., Java XLSM to XLTX saveformat., XLSM to XLTX Java., Java Convert XLSM to XLTX]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSM to XLTX in Java., Save XLSM to XLTX using Java., Java XLSM to XLTX saveformat., XLSM to XLTX Converter., Java Save XLSM as XLTX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}